RevatiRaut998/javascript-algorithms-and-datastructures/README.md

 ## 🚧 Structure of the Repo

-Each project lives in its own folder:
+Each project lives in its own folder with its own code and README for easy navigation.